Axway/api-builder-docs/content/en/docs/guide_openapi/upgrading.md

 Previously, endpoints would default to sending a HTTP status code `200` for flows that did not set an explicit response with the [HTTP Response flow-node](/docs/developer_guide/flows/flow_nodes/http_response_flow_node) before terminating.
 With **OpenAPI** flow-trigger, your flows can fail with `500` errors if they do not set a [HTTP Response flow-node](/docs/developer_guide/flows/flow_nodes/http_response_flow_node) through all paths through the flow.

-### Dates were objects
+### Dates

 Previously, endpoints would pass date parameters (for example, having format "date-time") into the flow as [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects.
-While it may be useful, it is also really easy to create a `Date` from a string, but it is not easy to create a string from a `Date`.
-That is why we decided that date parameters shall remain as strings.
+While it may be useful, it is also really easy to create a `Date` from a string with:

-If it is desirable to continue to use `$.params`, then there is an option on the **OpenAPI** flow-trigger to [Parse flow parameters](/docs/guide_openapi/flows) that will convert date strings to `Date` objects before they are passed to the flow.
-Alternatively, date strings can also be manually converted to a `Date`.
-For example:

 ```js
 const date = new Date('2022-03-25');
 ```

+However, it is not easy to create a string from a `Date`.
+That is why we decided that date parameters shall remain as strings.
+If it is desirable to continue to use `$.params`, then there is an option on the **OpenAPI** flow-trigger to [Parse flow parameters](/docs/guide_openapi/flows) that will convert date strings to `Date` objects before they are passed to the flow.
+Note that with this option on the following two cases will previously not be converted to Date objects, while now they will be:

+* "text/plain" bodies accessible with $.request.body selector
+* "x-www-form-urlencoded" form parameters accessible, for example, with $.request.body.date

 ### OpenAPI 2.0 basePath is ignored